cypress-io/cypress-documentation/content/guides/references/migration-guide.md

 [See the full changelog for version 12.0](/guides/references/changelog#12-0-0).

-The `experimentalSessionAndOrigin` flag has been removed and all functionality associated with the Session and Origin Experiment are now available.
+The `experimentalSessionAndOrigin` flag has been removed and all functionality associated with the Session and Origin experiments are now available.
 The `cy.origin()` and `cy.session()` commands are generally available and the concept of Test Isolation has been introduced.